jmzlx/dd_poc/data/strategy/rockman - alternative.md

 ### Key Success Metrics

-* 80% of Rockwell accounts using sustainability tools by 2028
+* 80% of Rockman accounts using sustainability tools by 2028
-* Enable customer carbon reduction of 30%+ through Rockwell platforms
+* Enable customer carbon reduction of 30%+ through Rockman platforms
 * \$200M recurring SaaS revenue from sustainability services

 ### Strategic Rationale

 Sustainability is no longer optional.
-By embedding sustainability into automation, Rockwell can become indispensable to clients under ESG mandates.
+By embedding sustainability into automation, Rockman can become indispensable to clients under ESG mandates.

 ---